Albacore/albacore/README.md

 ## Installation

-Add these lines to the Gemfile where you maintain the dependencies for your build:
+Add this line to the Gemfile where you maintain the dependencies for your build:

     gem 'albacore'